Gordon Powell, LCSW

 I want to help you lead the life you want.

-A full, rich life requires feeling and accepting the full range of emotions, from euphoria to grief, without getting stuck.
+A full life requires feeling and accepting the full range of emotions, from euphoria to grief, without getting stuck.
 But when we shut ourselves off from one feeling, it shuts down others, and we cannot live fully.

 I strive to help people live resilient, joyful, and rich lives by helping them access, accept, and embrace all feelings and states of mind.
 I work hard to create a non-judgmental relationship in which everyone feels fully accepted with empathy, wisdom, and humor.